snakemake/snakemake/docs/snakefiles/rules.rst

 Alternatively, groups can be defined via the command line interface.
 This enables to almost arbitrarily partition the DAG, e.g. in order to safe network traffic, see :ref:`here <job_grouping>`.

-For execution on the cloud using Google Life Science API and preemptible instances, we expect all rules in the group to be homogenously set as preemptible instances (e.g., with command-line option ``--preemptible-rules``), such that a preemptible VM is requested for the execution of the group job.
+For execution on the cloud using Google Life Science API and preemptible instances, we expect all rules in the group to be homogeneously set as preemptible instances (e.g., with command-line option ``--preemptible-rules``), such that a preemptible VM is requested for the execution of the group job.

 .. _snakefiles_group-local: